Lightstreamer/helm-charts/charts/lightstreamer/README.md

 #### [load.serverPoolMaxQueue](./values.yaml#L3103)

 Optional.
-Maximum number of tasks allowed to be queued to enter the "SERVER" thread pool before undertaking backpressure actions.
-In particular, as long as the number is exceeded, the creation of new sessions will be refused and made to fail; additionally, the same r restrictive action on the accept loops associated to the `load.acceptPoolMaxQueue` check will be performed (regardless that `load.acceptPoolMaxQueue` itself is set).
-On the other hand, if the MPN DEVICE HANDLER pool is defined in `mpn` it  also overrides the SERVER or dedicated pools, but its queue is not included in the check.
+Maximum number of tasks allowed to be queued to enter the `SERVER` thread pool before undertaking backpressure actions.
+In particular, as long as the number is exceeded, the creation of new sessions will be refused and made to fail; additionally, the same restrictive action on the accept loops associated to the `load.acceptPoolMaxQueue` check will be performed (regardless that `load.acceptPoolMaxQueue` itself is set).
+On the other hand, if the `MPN DEVICE HANDLER` pool is defined in `mpn` it  also overrides the SERVER or dedicated pools, but its queue is not included in the check.
 A negative value disables the check.

 **Default:** `100`
 #### [load.serverPoolMaxSize](./values.yaml#L3074)

 Optional.
-Maximum number of threads allowed for the "SERVER" internal pool, which is devoted to the management of the client requests.
+Maximum number of threads allowed for the `SERVER` internal pool, which is devoted to the management of the client requests.
 This kind of tasks includes operations that are potentially blocking: - `getHostName`; - socket close; - calls to a Metadata Adapter that may need to access to some external   resource (i.e. mainly `notifyUser`, `getItems`, `getSchema`; other    methods should be implemented as nonblocking, by leaning on data cached    by `notifyUser`); - calls to a Data Adapter that may need to access to some external resource   (i.e. subscribe and unsubscribe, though it should always be possible to   implement such calls asynchronously); - file access by the internal web server, though it should be used  only in   demo and test scenarios.
-Note that specific thread pools can optionally be defined in order to handle some of the tasks that, by default, are handled by the SERVER thread pool.
+Note that specific thread pools can optionally be defined in order to handle some of the tasks that, by default, are handled by the `SERVER`  thread pool.
 They are defined in "adapters.xml"; see the templates provided in the In-Process Adapter SDK for details.
 A zero value means a potentially unlimited number of threads.

 **Default:** `1000`
 #### [load.snapshotPoolSize](./values.yaml#L3036)

 Optional.
-Size of the "SNAPSHOT" internal thread pool, which is devoted to dispatching the snapshot events upon new subscriptions from client sessions.
+Size of the `SNAPSHOT` internal thread pool, which is devoted to dispatching the snapshot events upon new subscriptions from client sessions.
 This task does not include blocking operations; however, on multiprocessor machines, allocating multiple threads for this task may be beneficial. `10`, if the number of cores is less

 **Default:**